May 18, 2021

-At Mode, our mission is to unlock and accelerate human reasoning by building a platform for better decision-making.
+At Mode, our mission is to unlock and accelerate better decision-making with a modern BI platform.
 We believe that insights from data can dramatically improve decision quality, so one of the product usage metrics we track is “data assets created.”

 A data asset is anything that communicates insights and moves our users forward on the path from data to decision, such as a chart, report, or Exploration.
 We think of data assets creation as a critical indicator of engagement.